 To obtain a divorce in Massachusetts, one party to a valid marriage files a "Complaint For Divorce."
 The Complaint is filed in the County where the parties last lived as husband and wife (if one party still resides in that County.)
 (If the "cause of action" occurred outside Massachusetts, there is a one-year residency requirement before the now Massachusetts resident can file for a Divorce.)
 In the past, there had to be a fault upon which to base the...

 Do not go into the police station without consulting an attorney.
-Anything you say at the police station may be used against you in court if you are in fact charged.
+Anything you say at the police station may be used against you in court if you are, in fact, charged.
 Your refusal to talk to the police is not an admission of guilt and cannot be used against you.
-Call me for a free consultation if you have any further questions.

 It's unclear to me what they did to make your admit you stole the laptop.
 Did they threaten to fire you?
 Have they fired you?
 You may have a wrongful termination case against your employer if they are forcing you to pay them in exchange for an admission.
 On the other hand, if you did steal it, then pay the $1,400.